 Besides the initial request, you must set up a process that also asks for the relevant documentation related to the project request.
 Work intake is an important part of defining the project portfolio.
 Hence it falls under the “Define the Portfolio” stage of the project life cycle.
 Furthermore, the client and request intake process is depicted in the diagram below in the context of the portfolio lifecycle.

 What is Client Intake?

-In a service-based organization like law firms, software development, architecture, client intake refers to the process of onboarding new clients and gathering the necessary information to understand the scope of the work and begin.
+In a service-based organization like a law firm, software development, architecture, and client intake refers to the process of onboarding new clients and gathering the necessary information to understand the scope of the work and begin.

 This process is harder to implement and execute for smaller organizations, but it’s relatively easy for larger organizations.
 This is because bigger firms have a higher bandwidth to set up the required infrastructure to streamline the client intake procedure.
 It can be a time-consuming process for smaller organizations, and larger companies can easily implement a solution for the project and client intake, provided they know how to do that.

 More importantly, a systematic client intake is critical for creating a strong first impression on clients.
 Plus, it helps keep your office running efficiently, whether you’re just starting or have an established business.